xdevplatform/spotatweet/README.md

 npm start
 ```

-Go to [http://localhost:3000](http://localhost:3000) in your browser.
+Open [http://localhost:3000](http://localhost:3000) in your browser.

-A GET request to /nowplaying.json will return a Tweet object hydrated with a "spotify_track" object and a "oembed" object of the latest #NowPlaying Tweet.
+A GET request to /nowplaying.json will return a Tweet object, additionally hydrated with a "spotify_track" object and a "oembed" object representing the latest #NowPlaying Tweet.

 Deploying
 ---